gx9702/UA-TypeRepository/Core/Part3/DataTypes/DateTime/readme.md

 <!-- datatype -->
 ## DateTime
+Describes a value that is a Gregorian calender date and time.
 <!-- end of description -->
 The fields of the DateTime DataType are defined in the following table: